ionic-team/ionic-site/_posts/2014-09-25-refreshing-pull-to-refresh.markdown

 **Users don’t care about what’s going on under the hood.** A big part of UX is keeping a user in familiar territory and reassuring him or her that the app is working properly.
 The user’s confidence that the refresh happened trumps its technical representation.
 In our updated pull to refresh, if an update takes longer than 400ms, it will continue to spin until the data is available.

 I think you’ll agree, the end result is a pull to refresh that’s enjoyable to use and communicates its function clearly.
-I greatly enjoyed going into this level of critical thinking on just one component.
+I really enjoyed going into this level of critical thinking on just one component.
 It’s a standard to which I’m proud to say we hold ourselves with every new Ionic feature.

+Check out what we did [under the hood on GitHub](https://github.com/driftyco/ionic/commit/db27fb116cd3139b271cf9d20c462fb3746f25df), or take a look at how to add it into your app from our [Docs](http://ionicframework.com/docs/api/directive/ionRefresher/)!